near/core-contracts/lockup/README.md

 If there is still a termination balance deficit due to minimum required balance, the owner may decide to fund the deficit on this account to finish the termination process.
 This can be done through a regular transfer action from an account with liquid balance.

+### Private vesting schedule

+Since vesting schedule usually starts at the date of employment it allows to de-anonymize the owner of the lockup contract.
+To keep the identity private, the contract allows to hash the vesting schedule with some random salt and keep store the hash instead of the raw vesting schedule information.
+In case the NEAR foundation has to terminate the vesting schedule, it will provide the raw vesting schedule and the salt, effectively revealing the vesting schedule.
+The contract then will compare the hash with the internal hash and if they match proceed with the termination.

+NOTE: The private vesting schedule can only be used, if the lockup release period and the lockup duration are effectively shadowing the vesting duration.
+Meaning that the lockup release ends later than the vesting release and the lockup duration ends after the vesting cliff.
+Once the lockup schedule starts before the vesting schedule (e.g. employment starts after the transfers are enabled), the vesting schedule can't be kept private anymore.

 ## Technical details

 The contract can be used for the following purposes: